-Upcoming entertainment and cultural events in Vietnam's major cities from May 30 to June 5, 2022.
+Upcoming entertainment and cultural events in Vietnam's major cities on October 3-9.

 With an ambition to promote and preserve national traditions, a young artist in Hanoi is redesigning and giving traditional Hang Trong folk paintings a new life in her own style.